Tropical cluster varieties, phylogenetic trees, and generalized associahedra: Signed tropicalizations and generalized associahedra

 \section{Signed tropicalizations and generalized associahedra}

-We next show how signed tropicalizations of the cluster variety $X$ can be interpreted in terms of structures originating in Catalan combinatorics: associahedra and cyclohedra.
-We start with an overview of positive and signed tropicalizations, again, in the context of the variety $X$.
+We next show how signed tropicalizations of the cluster variety and of the cluster configuration space can be interpreted in terms of structures originating in Catalan combinatorics: associahedra and cyclohedra.
+We start with an overview of positive and signed tropicalizations, in the context of the cluster configuration space $\cM$.